mtov/engsoftmoderna/en/chapter1.md

 **NATO Conference**: In October 1968, around 50 eminent Computer Scientists gathered for a week in Garmisch, Germany, for a NATO-sponsored conference.
 The purpose of this meeting was to discuss a "crucial problem of computer usage, the so-called software".
 The conference concluded with a 130-page report advocating the construction of software based on practical and theoretical principles, similar to other branches of engineering.
 In light of this proposition, the participants coined the term Software Engineering, effectively establishing this field in Computer Science.
-For this reason, the NATO Conference is considered the historical genesis of the Software Engineering research field.

 ![Scientists at the 1968 NATO conference on Software Engineering.
 Reproduction kindly authorized by Prof. Robert McClure.](figs/cap1/otan.jpg){width=45%}

-One of the participants of the NATO Conference summarized the challenges faced by this new research field:
+One of the participants of the NATO Conference summarized the challenges faced by the new research field:

 > The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and